Classification of torus bundles that bound rational homology circles: Torus bundles over that bound rational homology circles

 \section{Torus bundles over $S^1$ that bound rational homology circles}

-In this section, we will prove Theorem \ref{thm1}.
+In this section, we will prove Theorem \ref{mainthm}.
 By considering the obvious handlebody diagrams of the plumbings shown in Figure \ref{torusbundles}, it is rather straight forward to classify elliptic and parabolic torus bundles over $S^1$ that bound $\QQ S^1\times B^3s$.
-In fact, by using Kirby calculus, we will explicitly construct $\QQ S^1\times B^3s$ bounded negative parabolic torus bundles and use the obstructions in Section \ref{obstructions} to obstruct the rest from bounding $\QQ S^1\times B^3s$.
+In fact, through Kirby calculus, we will explicitly construct $\QQ S^1\times B^3s$ bounded by negative parabolic torus bundles and use the obstructions in Section \ref{obstructions} to obstruct positive parabolic torus bundles and elliptic torus bundles from bounding $\QQ S^1\times B^3s$.

 \begin{prop} No elliptic torus bundle bounds a $\QQ S^1\times B^3$. \end{prop}

 \begin{proof} According to Figure \ref{torusbundles}, there are only six elliptic torus bundles; they have monodromies $\pm S$, $\pm T^{-1}S$, and $\pm (T^{-1}S)^2$.
 By Proposition \ref{firsthomologyobstruction}, if one of these torus bundles bounds a $\QQ B^4$, then the torsion part of its first homology group must be a square.
 By considering the surgery diagrams in Figure \ref{torusbundles}, it is easy to see that the only elliptic torus bundles that have the correct first homology are those with monodromy $T^{-1}S$ and $-(T^{-1}S)^2$.
 Moreover, note that by reversing the orientation on the torus bundle with monodromy $T^{-1}S$, we obtain the torus bundle with monodromy $-(T^{-1}S)^2$.
 Thus we need only show that one of these torus bundles does not bound a $\QQ S^1\times B^3$.
 Consider the leftmost surgery diagram of the elliptic torus bundle with monodromy $T^{-1}S$ in Figure \ref{ellobstruction}.
 By blowing down the $1$-framed unknot, we obtain $0$-surgery on the right-handed trefoil.
 Since the signature of the right-handed trefoil is 2, by Corollary \ref{d1/2invtcor}, the elliptic torus bundle does not bound a $\QQ S^1\times B^3$.\end{proof}